Time elapsed: 20y2m

 Now it's much clearer where Sherlock Holmes shows up in the text.

 Also unsurprisingly, this functionality is disabled by default.
-You certainly don’t want to have your database able to make remote calls unless you specify that it should!
+You certainly don't want to have your database making remote calls unless you say that it should!
 We will get into more detail on the subject of security in Chapter 15.

 With HTTP enabled, the rest of our work is pretty simple: we'll use the string::split() function to split the content by "." as a quick way to divide the book into smaller parts, and create a sentence record if the split value is at least a certain length.
 The statements below will take a few seconds to process, as SurrealDB needs to fetch the content of the book and then split it up into a huge number of tokens for easy searching.